Partial Information Sharing over Social Learning Networks: Auxiliary Results and their Proofs

-where the inequality in (a) follows because $A$ is left-stochastic.
-In view of \eqref{eq:aslim3}, this last term vanishes almost surely, thus concluding the proof. \end{IEEEproof} The following property shows that conditions \eqref{eq:aslim1}-- \eqref{eq:aslim3} in Lemma~\ref{lem:aux1} are satisfied for the particular case in which the random vectors $\{\bm{x}_i\}$ are i.i.d. and have finite expectation.
+From \eqref{eq:lemma8final}, due to the arbitrariness of $\varepsilon$, the term on the LHS of \eqref{eq:2ndterm} vanishes and the proof is complete. \end{IEEEproof} The following property shows that conditions \eqref{eq:aslim1} and \eqref{eq:aslim2} in Lemma~\ref{lem:aux1} are satisfied for the particular case in which the random vectors $\{\bm{x}_i\}$ are i.i.d. and have finite expectation.

-\begin{property}[\textbf{Properties of Random Variables with Finite Expectation}] Consider the sequence of i.i.d. integrable random vectors $\{\bm{x}_{i}\}$ with $\E(\bm{x}_i)=\bar{x}$.
-Then, the following properties are satisfied, for a fixed index $i_0$:
+\begin{property}[\textbf{Convergence of i.i.d.
+Random Variables with Finite Expectation}] Consider the sequence of i.i.d. integrable random variables $\{\bm{x}_{i}\}$ with $\E(\bm{x}_i)=\bar{x}$.
+Then, the following properties are satisfied:

-where the almost sure convergence holds element-wise for the random vector summations.
-Eqs. \eqref{eq:abssl} and \eqref{eq:absslln} follow from the Strong Law of Large Numbers (SLLN) \cite{billingsley2008probability}.
-Regarding \eqref{eq:indexi0}, we first consider the inequality, holding for any integrable random variable $\bm{z}$, and any $\varepsilon > 0$ \cite{KaiLaiChungBook}[Theorem 3.2.1]: